-The fact that an authority contract has been let in accordance with the Public Contract Regulations 2006 (as amended) does not in itself make it possible to bind a school into being part of that contract.
-For the purposes of EU Public Procurement Directives schools are viewed as discrete units.
-Moreover, schools can also consider collaboration arrangements with other schools in the area, e.g. via the use of framework agreements, joint procurements, etc. to realise economies of scale.
+The fact that the LA has let a contract in accordance with the Public Contract Regulations 2015 does not automatically mean that the school is a party to the contract or able to access the contract's supplies, services or works.
+For the purposes of EU Public Procurement Directives schools are viewed as discrete units and therefore have to be specifically named (individually or as a class) to benefit from a LA let contract.
+As discrete units, schools can consider collaboration arrangements not only with the LA, but also with other schools in the area, e.g. via the use of framework agreements, joint procurements, etc. to realise economies of scale.

-For further details please refer to Brent's Schools Finance Regulations 2014-15.
+For further details please refer to Brent's Schools Finance Regulations 2019/20.